Hildebrand Law, P.C. mobile logo

 This made it unnecessary for Father to continue to bear a larger share of the obligation to support the parties’ children.
 The court of appeals, therefore, found no problem with each parent being solely responsible for the financial support of a child in each parent’s primary care.

 If you need information about modifying child support in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child support and family law attorneys have over 100 years of combined experience successfully representing clients in modifying child support in Arizona.
+Our Arizona child support and family law attorneys have decades of combined experience successfully representing clients in modifying child support in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.